eduardo-kt/HowardBandy/bandy2014.md

 ### Trading Signals
 * **Impulse signals** mark transitions, such as the beginning or end of a trade.
 Using impulse signals, one trade is one data point - however many days that trade lasts.
 * **State signals** identify condiions (long, flat, or short).
 Using state signals, marking to market daily, each day is one data point.

+> One aadvantage to state signals is providing opportunity for finer control of trade management throughout the trade.
+The health of the system is reevaluated every day at the same time it is marked-to-market.
+More on this in [Chapter 9](#chapter-09-trading-management).

 ### Model Constraints
 Much of the discussion among traders focuses on the definition of the pattern that signals the trades.
 People describe themselves, or their technique through themselves, as being trend following, mean reverting, seasonal, or pattern traders.
 To my thinking, we can develop better system if we relax our insistence that entries conform to particular categories.
 If we want the determining factor of systemm acceptability to be results, rather than the constraints, we must be willing to relax tradition-bound requirements.